Honey & Co Daily

 palomar set lunch

 Zoë and Layo Paskin’s multi-award winning Soho restaurant does a staggeringly good lunchtime set menu for central London.
-For £24pp you’ll be treated to a three course feast of dishes like chicken labanieh with chilli butter and burnt onion; goat’s curd & pine nut tart; handmade kubaneh bread to swoosh through labneh and baba ghanoush; plus za’atar gibson martinis for a fiver.
+For £28pp you’ll be treated to a three course feast of dishes like chicken labanieh with chilli butter and burnt onion; goat’s curd & pine nut tart; handmade kubaneh bread to swoosh through labneh and baba ghanoush; plus za’atar gibson martinis for a fiver.
 You might need to take the afternoon off after this one.

-Details: 34 Rupert Street, London W1D 6DN | Book here
+Details: 34 Rupert Street, London W1D 6DN | Book lunch at The Palomar

 Forza Win | Camberwell